Pelezo/projectTemplate/README.md

 +---------------------+--------------+------------+-----------+-------------+-------------+

  # Conclusions
-    Machine Learning algorithm is good to make predictions.
+    Machine Learning algorithm is good at making predictions and it can estimate future outcomes based on the data that we have.
  # Future Work
         - Trying different hyperparameters for the model.
         - Trying different features or feature engineering techniques.